MolluskARK/ASA-Plugin-Template/README.md

 #### Version
 The version of your plugin.
 Be sure to increase this value when releasing a new plugin build.
 #### MinApiVersion
 The minimum version of AsaApi required to load your plugin.
-I recommend setting this to the lowest version of AsaApi that you have tested with.
+I recommend setting this to the version of AsaApi that you have built your plugin with or the lowest AsaApi version you have tested with.
 #### Dependencies
 An array of plugin names that are required by your plugin.
 After loading all plugins on startup, AsaApi will check if any plugins have unmet dependencies and display warnings.
-## 4: Build Your Plugin
+## 4: Install Your Plugin
 After building your plugin solution, the output can be found in the `out\` directory.
 #### [PluginName].dll
 This is your plugin.
 Your plugin can be installed on an **ARK: Survival Ascended** server by placing this DLL, along with `PluginInfo.json`, into the server's `ShooterGame\Binaries\Win64\ArkApi\Plugins\[PluginName]\` directory.